-There are two types of remedies available to the victims viz. under criminal law and under civil law thorugh an action under contract and took an action under contract and tort.
+There are two types of remedies available to the victims viz. under criminal law and under civil law thorugh an action under contract and tort.

-Criminal Prosecution
+1. Criminal Prosecution

-All statutes dealing with food and drugs impose enforcement on the statute and drugs impose duties of enforcement on the state, department, local authorities or agencies.
-The complainant in the sense that he must lodge a must initiate the proceeding in the sense that he must lodge a complaint to the police or the authorities concerned.
-Only to the police or the the authorities concerned.
+All statutes dealing with food and drugs impose duties of enforcement on the state, department, local authoring ties or agencies.
+The complainant must initiate the proceed in the sense that he must lodge a complaint to the police or the authorities concerned.
 Only then can the police or the authorities act.
-There are also instances when the authorities themselves may initiate proceedings. themselves may initiate proceedings either through investigation, tip-off or as a result of the tion, tip-off or as a result of the news or complaints in
+There are also instances when the authorities themselves may initiate proceedings either through investigation, tip-off or as a result of the news or complaints in the newspapers.

 It is to be noted in this respect that part of the blame should go to the consumers.
-The authorities cannot act unless the consumers are act unless the consumers are prepared to come forward to complain.
-Herein lies consumer are prepared to come forward to complains, he initiates the proceedings.
-When a consumer the authorities can do nothing about it, and as a result, manufacturers, producers, retailers and shopkeeprs, on the officers concerned to complaint is not that easy, for the officers concerned government departments, or simply because of the attitude of
+The authorities cannot act unless the consumers are prepared to come forward to complain.
+Herein lies consumer education.
+When a consumer complains, he initiates the proceedings.
+But if no one the authorities can do nothing about it, and as a result, more victims will fall prey to the unscrupulous act of the manufacturers, producers, retailers and shopkeeprs,.
+On the other hand, to lodge a complaint is not that easy, for it might be a futile effort, because of the lack of machinery in government departments, or simply because of the attitude of the officers concerned.

-Civil Proceedings
+2. Civil Proceedings

-Any person who suffers as a result of a tortious parties concerned to recover damages. parties concerned to recover damages.
-However, it is to civil suit.
+Any person who suffers as a result of a tortious act by the defendant may bring a civil action against the parties concerned to recover damages.
+However, it is to noted that there are various constraints in bringing up a noted that there are various constraints are not prepared to civil suit.
 First, most complainants are not prepared institute civil actions for it might be a futile effort considering that the would-be-defendants are economic giants.
-Secondly, there is a delay in the hearing sometimes up to years.
+Secondly, there is a delay in the hearing - sometimes up to 10 years.
 This might frustrate the litigants.
 Thirdly, legal actions are considered as taboos by a great majority of the members of Malaysian society.
 As far as possible they want to avoid legal actions.
-Fourthly, legal actions are so to avoid legal actions.
-Fourthly, laymen can file a statement technical in nature in that not many laymen can file a claim, and if he were to engage a counsel, this will entail expenses. expenses.
+Fourthly, legal actions are so technical in nature in that not many laymen can file a statement of claim, and if he were to engage a counsel, this will entail expenses.

 It is submitted that the law, as at present, and the machinery for its enforcement is inadequate.
-There is no incentive for the individual consumer to take civil proceedings against manufacture there are only few dollars at against manufacturers when there are only few dollars at time consuming.
-Because the consumer, as an individual, suffers indee consuming.
-Because the consumer, as an individual, suffers in inertia, lack of energy, lack of funds and is naive and sullible in many respects, the businessworld tends to make profits from unfair practices could be substantial.
-More profits from unfair practices could be substantial.
-IV
+There is no incentive for the individual consumer to take civil proceedings against manufacturers when there are only few dollars at stake.
+Moreover, civil actions are expensive, luxurious and time consuming.
+Because the consumer, as an individual, suffers from inertia, lack of energy, lack of funds and is naive and gullible in many respects, the businessworld tends to make more profits from unfair practices could be substantial.